BryanLong14/Stripe-Tutorial/README.md

 </form>;
 ```

-#### Server Side Code
+#### Server-Side Code
+See the annotated app.js file

 #### Heroku
 * Push your app to Heroku
 * Save your Stripe Keys in Heroku as Config Variables.
-See Screenshot to see where you set config variables:
+See Screenshot below to see where you can add your config variables:
 ![Config Variables](/public/images/HerokuConfigVars.jpg)
 ````